uxCCDS/uxCCDS.github.io/_data/prototypes/Spark Pairing.md

 ## usage

-1) Please use Chrome (mobile mode) or Iphone (webapp mode) to view the prototype.
+1) Please use Chrome (mobile mode) or IPhone (webapp mode) to view the prototype.

-2) Do clear the cache if you see any issues at first.
+2) If you see any issues, try clearing your browser cache first.

 3) Choose a version to continue.